 If you have the best product, and you keep making it better, you’re going to have loyal customers.
 If you pair that with any of the above strategies, you’ll be close to unstoppable.
 People love to feel like they have the best thing, no matter what that thing is, and they’ll do way more than talk about it if they really feel like it’s the best.

 Apple fans are the perfect example.
-A widely shared report from 2011 showed that Apple products actually triggered the parts of their fans’ brains normally associated with religion.
+A widely shared report back in the early 2010’s showed that Apple products actually triggered the parts of their fans’ brains normally associated with religion.

 If you want to build your business on loyal customers and brand evangelists, you have to do something more than the mass consumer expects.
 Like any other asset, brand loyalty isn’t free.
 But like anything good in life (or business), it’s worth working for.